soundpress/RulesOfNYC/docs/c16/index.rst

    (5) Neither vacancies of any duration for units residentially occupied on:

-      (i) December 1, 1981, and on April 1, 1980 as set forth in § 2-08(c)(1) above, or
+      (i) December 1, 1981, and on April 1, 1980 as set forth in 29 RCNY § 2-08(c)(1) above, or

       (ii) May 1, 1987, December 1, 1981, and April 1, 1980 as set forth in 29 RCNY § 2-08(c)(2) above, or

-      (iii) at any time prior to or following the qualifying twelve consecutive month window period between January 1, 2008 through December 31, 2009, as set forth in 29 RCNY §§ 2-08(c)(3), or (c)(4) above, nor a change or changes of residential occupants in any such units during the intervening period(s) will be the basis for exemption from Article 7-C coverage.
+      (iii) at any time prior to or following the qualifying twelve consecutive month window period between January 1, 2008 through December 31, 2009, as set forth in 29 RCNY §§ 2-08(c)(3) or (c)(4) above, nor a change or changes of residential occupants in any such units during the intervening period(s) will be the basis for exemption from Article 7-C coverage.

 (d) Calculation of residential units.

    (1) For purposes of counting residential units to determine whether a building qualifies for coverage as an IMD building and must be registered, each unit must meet the criteria set forth in MDL § 281 and these rules, including 29 RCNY § 2-08(a)(4).

-      (i) The following types of units may qualify for Article 7-C coverage, provided that each unit satisfies the applicable criteria for coverage set forth in 29 RCNY § 2-08(a)(4) of these rules, pursuant to MDL § 281(1), 281(4), or 281(5):
+      (i) The following types of units may qualify for Article 7-C coverage, provided that each unit satisfies the applicable criteria for coverage set forth in 29 RCNY § 2-08(a)(4), pursuant to MDL § 281(1), 281(4), or 281(5):

          (a) any residential unit designated as "Artist in Residence" (A.I.R.) pursuant to directives of the Department of Buildings creating such status;

-         (b) any residential unit designated as "joint living work quarters for artists" [pursuant to the Zoning Resolution] except as provided below in 29 RCNY § 2-08(d)(2)(ii) of this subsection;
+         (b) any residential unit designated as "joint living work quarters for artists" [pursuant to the Zoning Resolution] except as provided below in 29 RCNY § 2-08(d)(2)(ii);

          (c) any residential unit occupied by a subtenant or assignee of the prime tenant of such unit.